-1. Identify the objects in the problem;
+- 1. Identify the objects in the problem;

-2. Look for in those objects;
+- 2. Look for commonality in those objects;

-3. Where there is commonality:
+- 3. Where there is commonality:

-• Define ; and
+- Define base classes containing that commonality; and

+- Derive classes that inherit the commonality from the base class.

 These last two steps are the most difficult aspects of OOD.